-My Work on Innovative Electrotherapy Devices
+Work on Innovative Electrotherapy Devices

 Cell Metabolism Rejuvenation

-Interestingly enough, it also fast became obvious that this type of electromedical device appears to have most interesting beneficial side-effects.
-With the proper settings of the output signal and use of appropriate electronic circuitry, it appears that it is quite possible to induce programmed apoptosis in cells with low transmembrane potential (for example neoplastic cells), while at the same time ionic exchange processes are stimulated in the somewhat healthier cells (electrically speaking).
+Interestingly enough, it also fast became evident that this type of electromedical device appears to have the most interesting beneficial side-effects.
+With the proper settings of the output signal and use of appropriate electronic circuitry, it appears that it is possible to induce programmed apoptosis in cells with low transmembrane potential (for example neoplastic cells), while at the same time ionic exchange processes are stimulated in the somewhat healthier cells (electrically speaking).
 Thus normalisation of their transmembrane potential and metabolic processes has been achieved.

-Direct Modification of Body pH and Neutralisation of Excessive Levels of Free Radicals
+Direct Modification of Body PH and Neutralisation of Excessive Levels of Free Radicals

 Although I found somewhat interesting references to historical, as well as somewhat more modern devices trying to achieve such effects “in vitro” in limited laboratory conditions, my initial experiments indicated that things are somewhat more complex if one is to achieve similar effects “in vivo” with complex multicellular organisms like humans and animals.

-Initial experiments “in vitro” proved to me that the concept I had in mind was viable, however it required additional experimentation to determine what would be the most efficient way of achieving the same results “in vivo” in a reliable and safe way.
+Initial experiments “in vitro” proved to me that the concept I had in mind was viable.
+However, it required further experimentation to determine what would be the most efficient way of achieving the same results “in vivo” reliably and safely.
 For example, I found that when the amplitude of oscillation of the experimental device output was too low, the rate of free radicals neutralisation was virtually negligible.

 Current Research and Development of New Types of Electrotherapy Devices

-It appears that certain elements in all of those technologies have common denominators, which could be used to design and produce even more effective and capable electrotherapeutic devices.
-Plasma antenna radiator elements are of particular interest in this case, considering the possibility of modifying their radiation properties without necessity to physically change their components.
-Such new technologies should be capable of inducing additional beneficial bioactive effects, some of which are virtually impossible to achieve even with the last developmental generations of the existing electromedical devices.Scroll to top
+It appears that some aspects in all of those technologies have common denominators, which could be used to design and produce even more effective and capable electrotherapeutic devices.
+Plasma antenna radiator elements are of particular interest, in this case, considering the possibility of modifying their radiation properties without a necessity to change their components physically.
+Such new technologies should be capable of inducing additional beneficial bioactive effects, some of which are virtually impossible to achieve even with the last developmental generations of the current electromedical devices.